 Women for Good educates, engages, and inspires giving to improve the lives of women and girls in Black Hawk County.
 Established in 1999 at the Community Foundation of Northeast Iowa, Women for Good (formerly Women in Philanthropy) grants to nonprofit organizations changing the lives of women and girls every year through the Women's Fund endowment.
 Women for Good was established with a $50,000 donation from local philanthropist, Pauline Barrett, who saw a vision and purpose for this program.
 Since then, through membership dues and donations, the Women’s Fund endowment has granted over $115,000 to programs and projects impacting women and girls.
-As the need continues to grow, learn how you can help.

 Join Us - Membership